milgra/macmediakeyforwarder/README.md

 **Installation & MacOS Mojave Compatibility**

-The app itself is compatible with Mojave, but you need to add it as trusted application in order to make it functions properly.
+The app itself is compatible with Mojave, but you need to add it as trusted application in order to make it function properly.

 You can do this with these steps:
 1. Go to **System Preferences** > **Security & Privacy**